JamyJones/jjdgdjf/msg.md

-What is the best way to create a tracker for a pdf like what elements can i use
+What is a progressBar that can me manually adjusted called